-Visakha, the Buddha’s top female lay supporter, invited the Buddha and some disciples to her home.
-A huge storm began the night before and caused waist-deep floods near the Buddha’s monastery.
-The Buddha told the disciples to get themselves drenched to the skin because it was his last world-wide storm.
-But he himself did not go out, instead he magically transported the group to her home, and he arrived completely dry.
-After the meal was eaten, Visakha said she hoped that for all her life she would be able to support the Buddha’s disciples as well as the sick; and the Buddhas gave her eight wishes, saying for sure she would be able.
+Queen Sumedha was an earlier birth of Visakha, the Buddha’s top female lay supporter.
+One day she invited the Buddha and some of his disciples to her home.
+Heavy rain began the night before and caused waist-deep flooding near the Buddha’s monastery.
+The Buddha told the disciples to get themselves drenched to the skin because it was his last worldwide storm.
+Then he magically transported the group to her home, and he arrived completely dry.
+After the meal was eaten, Visakha said she hoped that for all her life she would be able to support the Buddha’s disciples, as well as sick people; and the Buddha gave her eight wishes, saying for sure she would be able.

-Queen Sumedha was an earlier birth of Visakha, while Maha-panada and Vissakamma were earlier births of Bhaddaji and Ananda, two of the Buddha’s top disciples.
+Maha Panada and Vissakamma were earlier births of Bhaddaji and Ananda, two of the Buddha’s top disciples.